alleyinteractive/js-component-framework/UPGRADING.md

-Upgrading from v1 to v2
+Upgrading to v3
 =======================

 Only classical components were supported in v1 of js-component-framework.
-This document outlines the steps to convert them to be used with v2 of this package.
+This document outlines the steps to convert them to be used with v3 of this package.

 The plugins have been removed.
 Consider using [aria-components](https://www.npmjs.com/package/aria-components) instead.